 Muay Thai low kick is one most effective weapons in Thai boxer's arsenal.
 Leg kicks serve many purposes in the ring from wearing down your opponent with constant kicks to the leg to throwing him on the ground with a sweep.
 In this post I will share with you a few tips on how to throw an effective low kick and also how to defend yourself from getting tagged with a leg kick.

-Leg kicks can slow down your opponent and make him more tired which each consecutive round.
+Leg kicks can slow down your opponent and wear him off slowly with each consecutive round.
 It may not look like this at the beginning of the fight but the accumulated leg injuries will take its toll in the latter rounds.
 It is especially important to do so when you are fighting a fast and agile opponent and that can to circle around you and strike from different angles without engaging in a short distance exchange.